python/cpython/Doc/library/typing.rst

 Callables which take other callables as arguments may indicate that their parameter types are dependent on each other using :class:`ParamSpec`.
-Additionally, if that callable adds or remove arguments from other callables, the :data:`Concatenate` operator may be appropriate.
+Additionally, if that callable adds or removes arguments from other callables, the :data:`Concatenate` operator may be appropriate.
 They take the form ``Callable[ParamSpecVariable, ReturnType]`` and ``Callable[Concatenate[Arg1Type, ..., ParamSpecVariable], ReturnType]``